Please ensure Javascript is enabled for purposes of website accessibility

 Consider the way you interact with money today.
 You barely even see it anymore!

-You’re probably paying for everything with Google Wallet and Apple Pay, making all your transactions through mobile banking, and receiving your salary in digital form.
-We don’t often stop and think about what the infrastructure is behind all these services but let me tell you that it’s gradually abstracted away from the physical banks.
+You’re probably paying for everything with Google Wallet and Apple Pay.
+You make all your transactions through mobile banking and receive your salary in digital form.
+We don’t often stop and think about what the infrastructure is behind all these services.
+However, let me tell you that it’s gradually abstracted away from the physical banks.

-Countries like Sweden or China are already trying out digital versions of their national currencies, cryptocurrencies are becoming more and more stable by day and have already become an alternative payment method that enables real-time cross-border payments, while the assets become digital tokens representing stocks, bonds, and real estate.
+Countries like Sweden or China are already trying out digital versions of their national currencies.
+Cryptocurrencies are becoming more and more stable by the day.
+They have already become an alternative payment method that enables real-time cross-border payments.
+Meanwhile, the assets become digital tokens representing stocks, bonds, and real estate.

 The Future of Finances Is Programmable.
 Why Is It Better?